Breadth Fellowship for Warner School and Eastman School Students

 Application Review Process

-The application review committee for all teaching positions is made up of a subset of the College’s interdisciplinary writing committee.
+The application review committee for all teaching positions is comprised of a subset of the College’s interdisciplinary writing committee.
 Standing members of the selection committee include the WSAP Director and the Instructor Training Coordinator.

 Each committee member independently ranks each application on a 1-5 scale, with five being the best, based on the applicant’s statement of teaching philosophy, writing sample, teaching evaluations, letter of recommendation and any other supporting material the applicant chooses to submit.